stearagon/sixth-cents/README.md

 the account the bill is associated with, the date the bill is due and the amount that is due.

+### Trends
+Users can view charts of how their finances have performed over time as well as where their money is going.

 ### Twitter Omniauth
 Users can login using their Twitter account as well as create a new account using Twitter.